ryupanqui78/minecraft-neostorage/README.md

 ### Tool Storage
 Tool storage allows save tools.
 It can allows store 54 items of only one type (enchanted or not).
 Can craft a tool storage that supports more than one type.

 This block considers as tool the pickaxes, axes, sholves, hoes, fishing rodes, brushes and shears items.
+It has four types variants to store one, two, three and four tool types in the same storage.

 #### Crafting
 The tool storage that stores only one tool type requires two blocks of andesite, two blocks of diorite, one piston, two copper ingot, one chest and one NeoTool item.